-- (1) This section applies in relation to a proposed retail shop lease if- - (a) a major lessee gives notice under former section 27(8)(b) for the proposed lease before the commencement; and - (b) the proposed lease is entered into on or after the commencement. - (2) The notice is taken to be notice under new section 27(8)(b).
+- This section applies in relation to a proposed retail shop lease if- - (a) a major lessee gives notice under former section 27(8)(b) for the proposed lease before commencement; and - the proposed lease is entered into on or after the (b) commencement. - The notice is taken to be notice under new section 27(8)(b).
+(2)